koia12/Portfolio/README.md

 Retrieved data from large SQL database, performed exploratory data analysis, and ran survival models for customer retention using R and Stan.

 <a href="https://github.com/koia12/Faceoffs">Faceoffs</a>
-Modeled and ranked the faceoff ability of NHL players using pairwise logistic regression, a generalizable technique for comparing variables head-to-head.
+Modeled and ranked the faceoff ability of NHL players using pairwise logistic regression, a technique for comparing covariates head-to-head.

 <a href="https://github.com/koia12/Faceoffs">Faceoffs</a>
+Using Python, scraped data from the NCEI Climate Data Online for Chicago, thoroughly explored and made both static and animated visualizations of spatial and temporal patterns in the data